alkampfergit/personal-blog/codewrecks/content/post/old/2010/07/bind-an-image-to-a-property-in-wpf.md

 *return new BitmapImage(new Uri("/AssemblyName;component/" + path, UriKind.Relative));*

 that creates the BitmapImage passing an uri composed by the: assemblyname + semicolon + component/ + imagepath.
-With this simple converter Iâ€™m able to show different images based on content of a specific property.
+With this simple converter I'm able to show different images based on content of a specific property.

 Alk.